A guide to the best things to do in Ardennes, Belgium on a weekend break

 If heaven tastes like chocolate, paradise must have the flavour of Edouard’s ice-cream!
 Edouard learned the art of ice-cream making in Italy and nowadays he gives lessons at the University of Ice-Cream in Bologna!
 And trust me, eating ice-cream will never be the same again after having tasted Edouard’s Black Chocolate or Madagascar Vanilla Ice-cream!

 Edouard shares his god-like knowledge with anybody who’s interested in doing a workshop at his atelier.
 Here, you’ll learn about the fine art of combining flavours with chocolate and the history of chocolate production.
 Tailor-made workshops are available upon request.

-Edouard will be one of THE reason why you should include Florenville in any Ardenne itinerary.
+Edouard will be one of THE reasons why you should include Florenville in any Ardenne itinerary.
 And even if it means a detour, I would run miles for his ice-creams!!

 LES CHOCOLATS D’EDOUARD